95th Training Division: Interwar period

-On a number of occasions, the division participated in Eighth Corps Area and Third Army command post exercises in conjunction with other Regular Army, National Guard, and Organized Reserve units.
-These training events gave division staff officers' opportunities to practice the roles they would be expected to perform in the event the division was mobilized.
+The division participated in several Eighth Corps Area and Third Army command post exercises with other Regular Army, National Guard, and Organized Reserve units, enabling division staff officers to practice the roles they would perform if the division were mobilized.
 Unlike the Regular and Guard units in the Eighth Corps Area, the 95th Division did not participate in the various Eighth Corps Area maneuvers and the Third Army maneuvers of 1938, 1940, and 1941 as an organized unit due to lack of enlisted personnel and equipment.
 Instead, the officers and a few enlisted reservists were assigned to Regular and Guard units to fill vacant slots and bring the units up to war strength for the exercises.
-Additionally, some officers were assigned duties as umpires or as support personnel.
-But, for each maneuver, the division maximized the number of participants.
+Some officers were assigned duties as umpires or as support personnel.
+But for each maneuver, the division maximized the number of participants.
 For example, for the 1938 maneuver at Camp Bullis, Texas, the 95th Division provided 173 officers to the 2nd Division and 68 to the National Guard's 45th Division.
 Similar numbers participated in the two succeeding exercises.

+The 320th Obs Squadron was constituted in the Organized Reserve (Oklahoma) as the 320th Observation Squadron on 24 June 1921; and disbanded 31 May 1942.

 World War II

 On 15 July 1942, the division was ordered into active military service and reorganized at Camp Swift, Texas.
 Major General Harry L. Twaddle was assigned to command, and he remained in this position until the division was demobilized at the end of the war.
 The 189th and 190th Infantry Brigades were disbanded as part of an army-wide elimination of brigades.
 Instead, the division was based around three infantry regiments, the 377th Infantry Regiment, the 378th Infantry Regiment, and the 379th Infantry Regiment.
 The 380th Infantry Regiment remained in an inactive status, and was disbanded on 11 November 1944.
-Over the next two years, the division trained extensively in locations throughout the United States, including Camp Coxcomb in California.
+Over the next two years, the division trained extensively throughout the United States, including at Camp Coxcomb in California.